Merida, Leyte

-Merida (IPA: [me'ridɐ]), officially the Municipality of Merida (Lungsod sa Merida; Bungto han Merida; Bayan ng Merida), is a 5th class municipality in the province of Leyte, Philippines.
+Merida (IPA: [me'ridɐ]), officially the Municipality of Merida (Lungsod sa Merida; Bungto han Merida; Bayan ng Merida), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 31,574 people.

 History

 Located east of Ormoc City, facing the Camotes Islands and Camotes Sea, Merida is nestled at the Westside of Ormoc City where agriculture, to include fishing is the major livelihood among the populace.
 A tradition and a rich heritage since the Spanish regime is a strong and lasting heritage to San Isidro Labrador sustained by the inhabitants tracing back from the original settlers up to the present.
 Since the Spanish conquest, the Meridanhons faithfully adopted the humble farmer, San Isidro Labrador, especially that agriculture is the dominant economy of the locality.